This diagram shows the most important terms used in Wikidata.

 Wikidata is a

-document-oriented database, focused on items, which represent any kind of topic, concept, or object.
+document-oriented database, focusing on items, which represent any kind of topic, concept, or object.
 Each item is allocated a unique,

 persistent identifier, a positive integer prefixed with the upper-case letter Q, known as a "QID".
-Q is the first name of Qamarniso Vrandečić (née Ismoilova), an Uzbek Wikimedian married to the Wikidata co-developer
+Q is the starting letter of the first name of Qamarniso Vrandečić (née Ismoilova), an Uzbek Wikimedian married to the Wikidata co-developer

 Denny Vrandečić.[5]
 This enables the basic information required to identify the topic that the item covers to be translated without favouring any language.